mortenivar/Jed-modes/README.aspell.txt

 from jedmodes, but adds some other functions and is also a little less complicated to set up, in part because it supports Aspell only.

+                                 Facilities

+- Spell check the whole buffer, highlighting misspelled words.

+- Spell check a region, highlighting misspelled words.

+- Spell check ("flyspelling") as you type along ("on the fly")

+- Change Aspell dictionary in a running session

+- Menu with suggestions for corrections of a misspelled word

+- Add words to Aspell's personal word list

+- Possibility to complete words with the tabcomplete extension

+- Auto correction of typos

+- Go to next misspelled word

                                  Installation:

 Place aspell.sl in a directory where jed will find it.
 Add the following